nova0821/iotjs-wiki/Build-for-NuttX.md

 ### 1. Get the sources

 If you haven't read [Build for Linux](https://github.com/Samsung/iotjs/wiki/Build-for-Linux) page, it would be better to read it.
-Some explanations may bee skipped in this document.
+Some explanations may be skipped in this document.

 #### Directory structure

-Assume harmony as the root folder so it may look like this;
+Assume _harmony_ as a root folder so it may look like this;
 * harmony
  * iotjs
  * nuttx